The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Aerosols and nanoparticles

 Airborne particles with dimensions $< 100$ nm are called ultrafine particles or NPs.
 Ultrafine aerosol concentrations in urban areas strongly depend on time and physical location \cite{Bzdek12}.
-Aerosol particles with diameter less than 10 $\mu$m enter the pulmonary bronchi, while those whose diameter is lower than 2.5 $\mu$m reach the pulmonary alveoli, a region where gas exchange takes place, and from here they are carried into blood \cite{Srik08}.
+Aerosol particles with diameter less than 10 $\mu$m enter the pulmonary bronchi, while those whose diameter is lower than 2.5 $\mu$m reach the pulmonary alveoli (a region where gas exchange takes place) and from here they are carried into blood \cite{Srik08}.
 Aerosols and NPs are known to inflict harmful effects on humans.
-There is a strong effort towards limiting the maximum concentration and enforce safety levels for the atmospheric aerosol micro and nanoparticles (including dust) most hazardous to human health \cite{Heo17, Kim18, Fuji17}.
-We distinguish between two main categories: (i) fine particles with a diameter less than 2.5 microns (also called fine particulate matter or PM$_{2.5}$), which are the most dangerous, and (ii) larger particles with a diameter less than 10 microns but larger than 2.5 microns, namely the particulate matter PM$_{10}$ (also called coarse particles).
-Important steps are being taken worldwide to limit pollution levels caused by PM$_{2.5}$ and PM$_{10}$ NPs, in order to minimise their harmful effects on humans and biological tissue.
-In the EU and USA directives are enforced which regulate the PM$_{2.5}$ and PM$_{10}$ NP levels.
-Member States must set up {\em sampling points} in urban and also in rural areas.
-In some fields of engineering, PM2.5 and PM10 particles are called NPs \cite{Via13, Via16}.
-Besides particulate matter, these sampling points must perform measurements on the concentration of sulphur dioxide, nitrogen dioxide and oxides of nitrogen, lead, benzene and carbon monoxide.
-Measurements are performed to assess the impact of street characteristics and traffic factors, in order to evaluate the exposure of people to BC \cite{Dons13, Willi16}.
+There is a strong effort towards limiting the maximum concentration and enforcing safety levels for atmospheric aerosol micro and nanoparticles (including dust), most hazardous to human health \cite{Heo17, Kim18, Fuji17}.
+One can distinguish between two main classes: (i) fine particles with a diameter less than 2.5 $\mu$m (also called fine particulate matter or PM$_{2.5}$) which are the most dangerous, and (ii) larger particles with a diameter less than 10 $\mu$m but larger than 2.5 $\mu$m, namely the particulate matter PM$_{10}$ (also called coarse particles).
+In some fields of engineering PM$_{2.5}$ and PM$_{10}$ particles are called NPs \cite{Via13, Via16}.
+Important steps are being taken worldwide to limit pollution levels caused by PM$_{2.5}$ and PM$_{10}$ particles, in order to minimise their harmful effects on humans and biological tissue.
+In the EU and North America directives are enforced which regulate the PM$_{2.5}$ and PM$_{10}$ levels.
+EU Member States are compelled to set up {\em sampling points} in urban and rural areas.
+Besides particulate matter these sampling points must perform measurements on the concentration of sulphur dioxide, nitrogen dioxide and oxides of nitrogen, lead, benzene and carbon monoxide.
+Measurements are also performed to assess the impact of street characteristics and traffic factors, in order to evaluate the exposure of people to BC \cite{Dons13, Willi16}.